Did you know you may be eligible for help towards your childcare costs?

 If you have received a Golden Ticket this means you are already eligible for a free nursery place and do not need to complete the eligibility form above.
 You will have received instructions with your Golden Ticket on how to access a free nursery place.

 30 Hour Free Childcare

-From September 2017 working parents of children aged 3 and 4yrs old could be entitled for up to 30 hours free childcare a week.
+Working parents of children aged 3 and 4 years old could be entitled for up to 30 hours free childcare a week.

 Working includes employed persons, self-employed persons, and parents on zero hours contracts who meet the criteria.